jaschlak/MyGuides/Linux/Raspberry_Pi/raspbian_lite_guide.md

 ### Step 4: Boot Up Pi

+    * remove sd card from computer and insert into raspberry pi
     * Connect all peripheral devices (ensure hdmi is connected before power)
     * power on raspberry pi